ton-community/ton-docs/README.md

 ## About 🐥

-This is official reposotory for The Open Network documentation.
+This is the official repository for The Open Network documentation.

 Check it right here 👉 [ton.org/docs](https://ton.org/docs)

-We are collecting all avaiable information and knowledge, that can help developers and users of TON.
+We are collecting all available information and knowledge, that can help developers and users of TON.
-You can help or even became part of documentation team by conributing.
+You can help or even became part of the documentation team by contributing.

 Any help is accepted 🤗